-The record shows Applicant has and continues to take reasonable steps to preserve and build coal inventory during tight market conditions.
-The record further shows Applicant's current coal inventory, while above its target levels, is by plan and to secure adequate inventory to manage expected high winter burns.
-Applicant will continue to monitor projected coal burns and manage inventories to ensure reliable coal supply.
+The record shows Applicant has and continues to take reasonable steps to manage its coal inventory during changing coal market conditions.
+The record further shows Applicant's current coal inventory, while above target levels, will continue to be monitored and inventories managed to ensure reliable coal supply.
 As recommended by the OUCC, we direct Applicant to update the Commission on how it proposes to address its coal inventory and its 2023 projected coal burn and coal purchases in its future FAC proceedings.

-Applicant also presented substantial evidence regarding its financial power hedge transaction and the results of its natural gas hedging program.
+Applicant also presented substantial evidence regarding the results of its natural gas hedging program.
 The record shows Applicant's hedging analysis is consistent with the process used to inform hedge decisions for the financial power hedges entered into during previous FAC proceedings.

-The record shows the OUCC did not oppose Applicant's hedges and we find Applicant's purchased power hedges, including the purchase of natural gas discussed by Witness Jackson, to be reasonable.
+The record shows the OUCC did not oppose Applicant's hedges and we find Applicant's purchased power hedges, including the purchase of natural gas discussed by Applicant's witness Jackson, to be reasonable.
 Therefore, the Commission finds the incurred gains or losses are reasonable and recoverable through the FAC.
 Applicant shall continue to provide in its next FAC the information recommended by the OUCC regarding Applicant's hedging program.